 Tidy compact carpets of multiple rosette heads of grayish green--each crowded succulent leathery leaflet tipped with a somewhat flexible spine & lined with teeth.
 Green flowered bromel from rocky exposed areas of Argentina making a wonderful accent plant in any succulent collection or as a base for a caudiform bonsai.
 Recently creating a stir among those of you who enjoy creating whimsical topiaries.
 An excellent addition to the design of any succulent wreath you are creating.
+When using in pots, avoid deep pots as it only forms surface roots.

 |Cultural Code||HP TGH|